The Stingiest Sip of Root Beer

 “I taught you better than that!
 I taught you not to be stingy!”

 Johnny shuffled through Lincoln Park Zoo with a red face covered in dry tears.
 He clutched Nanna’s hand.
 His mom and dad walked ahead of them.
 They were shouting at each other.
-People who walked past turned their heads to eaves drop the commotion.
+People who walked past turned their heads to eavesdrop the commotion.
 Johnny could hear them, but barely make out what they were saying.
-The only thing he could here was his dad using words he was not aloud to say.
-Nanna gave his hand a squeeze, and forced a purse lipped smile down at him.
+The only thing he could hear was his dad using words he was not allowed to say.
+Nanna gave his hand a squeeze and forced a purse-lipped smile down at him.
 His lips quivered a frown.

 “Don’t cry, Sport,” she said.
 “Daddy thought you were being selfish.”

 “I wasn’t being selfish,” said Johnny.

 It was late afternoon and the zoo was getting ready to close.
 They still hadn’t seen the elephants.
 The elephants were Johnny’s favorite.
 They were just like his family—small.
 Johnny and his dad would make horn sounds at them and hop around to try and get their attention.
 The other people would look at them funny, but he didn’t care.
 Nobody else understood.

 His Mom and Dad were getting louder.
 Johnny could make out what they were saying now.
 He walked slower.

 “Why do you have to ruin the whole day?
 Huh?
 He’s 7 years old, John!”